On the structure and dynamics of secondary flows over multi-column roughness in channel flow: Instantaneous secondary flows and their characteristics

 In conclusion, the analysis presented in this subsection reveals a clear transitional behavior as the parameter $s_a/H$ decreases from case S2-5-2 to case S3.5-7-2.
-For the cases outlined in table~\ref{tab:staggered reversal} and table~\ref{tab:disproving sl/D}, it is observed that when $s_a/H \gtrsim 1.2$, delta-scale secondary flows emerge with LMPs aligned at the domain center.
-These LMPs persist for the majority of the simulation time, and although reversals can occur, they are brief and contribute negligibly to the long-time averaged flow field.
-When the cases lie in the regime $1.2 \gtrsim s_a/H \gtrsim 1$, the LMPs at the domain center become increasingly unstable and do not sustain for longer periods during the simulations.
-As a result, the reversal occurs much more frequently, and both pathways appear to be short-lived.
-As no particular pathway significantly dominates the other in this regime, the secondary flows appear to be disrupted in the long-time average visualization.
+For the cases outlined in table~\ref{tab:staggered reversal} and table~\ref{tab:disproving sl/D}, it is observed that when $s_a/H \gtrsim 1.2$, delta-scale secondary flows emerge with LMPs \R{and associated updrafts} aligned at the domain center.
+These \R{updrafts} persist for the majority of the simulation time, and although reversals can occur, they are brief and contribute negligibly to the long-time averaged flow field.
+When the cases lie in the regime $1.2 \gtrsim s_a/H \gtrsim 1$, the \R{updrafts} at the domain center become increasingly unstable and do not sustain for longer periods during the simulations.
+As a result, the reversal occurs much more frequently, and both \R{events} appear to be short-lived.
+As no particular \R{event} significantly dominates the other in this regime, the secondary flows appear to be disrupted in the long-time average visualization.
 However, for these cases, delta-scale vortices can still be observed in the conditionally averaged flow field, as shown in figure~\ref{fig:conditional averaging}(c, d).
-When $s_a/H$ is reduced further such that the cases lie in the regime $s_a/H \lesssim 1$, the HMPs at the domain center begin to dominate and sustain for longer durations.
-As a result, the propensity of the system for pathway reversal decreases, and we again observe delta scale secondary flows with a prominent alignment of pathways in the long-time average visualization.
+When $s_a/H$ is reduced further such that the cases lie in the regime $s_a/H \lesssim 1$, the HMPs \R{and associated downdrafts} at the domain center begin to dominate and sustain for longer durations.
+As a result, the propensity of the system for \R{reversals} decreases, and we again observe delta scale secondary flows with a prominent alignment of pathways in the long-time average visualization.